 Ans: Grapevine communication is also known as informal communication.
 Unlike formal communication, which follows established hierarchical pathways, grapevine communication operates spontaneously and without adherence to organizational structures.

 Q2) Grapevine communication is informal or formal?

-Q3) What is not true about grapevine communication?
+Q3) Why it is called grapevine communication?

 Q4) Difference between grapevine and rumor?

 Ans: Grapevine is an informal communication network in organizations, involving both horizontal and vertical interactions.
 It can convey factual information and rumors.
 Rumors, however, are unverified and sensational pieces of information that circulate within the grapevine, often leading to confusion.

 Q5) Is grapevine communication helpful in the office?

 Ans: Grapevine communication is beneficial to office spaces as it is speedy, and spontaneous and helps boost the morale and coordination of employees.
 Managers use the grapevine to acquire feedback to make effective business decisions and delegate tasks to subordinates.

 Ans: Grapevine in business communication refers to an informal network of communication that spreads rumors, gossip, and information throughout an organization.
 It operates outside the formal channels and is characterized by its rapid and sometimes inaccurate transmission of information among employees.
 The grapevine can move in various directions, including vertical (upward and downward), horizontal, and diagonal interactions.